 Though English and French are both official languages in Canada, you can easily survive just by speaking and communicating in English.

 Finally, Canada also offers unique scenic beauty.
-Canada is a large country and borders three oceans (Pacific, Atlantic, and the Arctic).
+Canada is a large country and borders three oceans (Pacific, Atlantic, and Arctic).
 There is something for everyone in Canada, including outdoor & indoor activities.

 Cost of Studying Masters in Canada